zZnghialamZz/Ethan/README.md

 <!-- Contents -->
 Ethan Game Engine
 -------------------------------------------------------------------------------
-A lightweight Game Engine written in C++, which aims for a user friendly, fast and robust workflow for any Game Creators.
+A lightweight Game Engine written in modern C++, which aims for a user friendly, fast and robust workflow for any Game Creators.